-Children with intellectual disability often learn at a slower rate than others.
+Children with intellectual disability learn at a slower rate than others.
 They can have difficulty with memory and problem-solving, as well as developmental delays early in life.

-The degree of intellectual disability varies a lot from child to child.
+Intellectual disability varies a lot from child to child.
 It can range from mild to severe.

 Diagnosis of intellectual disability

-In general, the milder the disability, the later it is diagnosed.
+In general, the milder the intellectual disability, the later it’s diagnosed.

 Living with intellectual disability

-Children with intellectual disability feel a full range of emotions and keep learning, just like other children.
+Children with intellectual disability can learn and keep learning, just like other children.
 And like all children, they get a lot out of being part of the community and doing activities that make them feel good about themselves.

 Some children with intellectual disability can go to regular school with assistance.
 Others might benefit from special education.
-This is a decision that you make as a parent, taking into account what will best suit your child’s needs and your family’s circumstances.
+Primary school choices are up to you as a parent, taking into account what will best suit your child’s needs and your family’s circumstances.

-Many adults with a mild intellectual disability live independent lives.
+Many adults with mild intellectual disability live independent lives.